cysouw/count-para/README.md

 # Adding a paragraph counter to text

+**Summary**: Use this Pandoc filter to add numbers to paragraphs of a text.
+These numbers can be used in scholarly references in an online world of adaptive design where page numbers are not useful anymore.

+- Check out this readme in [HTML](https://gitcdn.link/repo/cysouw/count-para/main/readme.html) and [PDF](https://gitcdn.link/repo/cysouw/count-para/main/readme.pdf).
+- Refer to paragraphs by using a hash, e.g. (Cysouw 2021: #9), and add this hashtag to the end of a link to be automatically directed to the paragraph, e.g. [(Cysouw 2021: #9)](https://gitcdn.link/repo/cysouw/count-para/main/readme.html#9).

 ## Rationale

 Even scientific writing, notwithstanding its very conservative nature, is moving to new forms of publication.
 One of the ongoing changes is the appearance of a diverse set of **electronic forms of publication**.
 Articles and books are all (coming) online, and many are also available as html.
 Also ePub is clearly an avenue to consider.
 In general, any such new formats will have to be adaptive to different screen sizes.